gaps-closure/ect/documentation/example1-manual/ex1-manual-verification.md

-## Example verification steps: simple example
+## High-level partial example

 Input: `example1-refactored.c`, `example1-refactored.json`

 Assume there is at least one pass over the entire LLVM AST.

-This example is missing some info that needs to be culled from the label definition in the json file, based on the name of the label.

 - C file has PURPLE annotation around b variable in `get_b()`.
 - In LLVM, this shows up in the globals as `@get_b.b` because it's a static variable.
 - As we parse the LLVM, we see this global and remember it as a VAR_STATICFUNCTION from the view of the PDG.
 - When the LLVM annotations are parsed, we see that `@get_b.b` has an annotation attached to it, the PURPLE label.
 We remember/encode that the label is assigned to the definition.
 - We examine the json file for the PURPLE label, and see that it has level "purple" (among other potentially useful info, that will also need to be encoded for more complex cases).
 - We assign the node defining `@get_b.b` to the "purple" enclave.
 - When we parse the `get_b()` function, we see `@get_b.b` used, meaning there is a DATADEP_DEFUSE edge between the definition of `@get_b.b` and each INST